rezamardaniDev/rezamardaniDev/README.md

 ```
 Hello 🙌

-👨‍💻 I'm a junior backend programmer and I am in the process of learning
+👨‍💻 I am a beginner Back-End programmer and I am constantly learning the technologies related to my field
-⌨ Love python and django coding
+⌨ Love Python and Django coding
 🎓 I'm currently a computer engineering student
 ```